 The Lower Mole Countryside Trust (LMCT), the dedicated registered charity partner of the Lower Mole Partnership, was delighted to receive a total of £6,852.00 from the Mayor of Epsom & Ewell's charity fund 2017/18.

 LMCT was one of three charities supported by Cllr Liz Frost during her term in office during 2017/18, alongside Citizens Advice Epsom & Ewell and The Sunnybank Trust.
 Two voluntary trustees from the LMCT were part of the fundraising committee for the year.
 Everyone worked hard together to ensure all three charities had their profiles extensively raised, and that as many events as possible were held to ensure a significant amount of funds were raised.
 It was evidently a great success for all involved.

 These funds to LMCT have provided much needed income to support the active management of the borough's countryside, and will help to encourage even further involvement by local communities to enjoy and protect the beautiful green spaces on their doorstep.

-LMCT is also very grateful to have recently received a combined total donation of just over £1,600 from seven branches of Waitrose across the North Surrey and Kingston area, through their quarterly in-store Community Matters 'Green Tokens' scheme.
+LMCT is also very grateful to have received a combined total donation of just over £1,600 from seven branches of Waitrose across the North Surrey and Kingston area during 2018, through their quarterly in-store Community Matters 'Green Tokens' scheme.
 Lots of shoppers to the stores kindly popped their tokens in to support LMCT, including Epsom, Kingston and Hersham branches.
 Many thanks to Waitrose for contributing these vital funds to support our local countryside management work in action and to the volunteer that kindly co-ordinated LMCT being nominated.

 Lower Mole Partnership volunteer becomes a local TV star!

-The Lower Mole Partnership was pleased to welcome That's Surrey TV to report on one of their scrub clearance task days in action at Epsom Common last winter.
+The Lower Mole Partnership was pleased to welcome That's Surrey TV to report on one of their scrub clearance task days in action at Epsom Common back in winter 2017/18.
 The TV crew chatted to staff and volunteers about the Partnership's local countryside management work and interviewed one of our stalwart volunteers, Pamela, about what she enjoys about the tasks and why she conservation volunteers with the Lower Moles.